 Fixed costs are a collection of expenditures over which the institution has limited direct control such as utility rates, major institutional service contracts, and rates for existing fringe benefits.
 Expenditures must be approved as a designated university fixed cost in the budget process to be funded through the fixed cost process.
 Administrators responsible for managing activities associated with such fixed costs have the primary responsibility of projecting these costs for the annual budget period.
 After review by the Budget Office, Policy, and Budget and any further clarification by the area vice president, fixed cost expenditure increases/decreases will be factored into the institutional revenue and expenditure projections as a priority funding issue.
 Due to the priority funding of institutional fixed costs, central controls are placed on the expenditure of fixed cost dollars and these dollars are to be used to fund only the fixed cost requested.

 Essential expenditures are expenditures necessary to protect the university from significant legal and financial liability; to maintain the safety and security of our students, faculty, and staff; and/or required to comply with new federal and state regulations.
-Essential expenditure requests are submitted by each Vice President during the annual budget process and reviewed by the Executive Team.
+Essential expenditure requests are submitted by each Vice President during the annual budget process and reviewed by the President's Cabinet.
 Essential expenditures may be funded through reallocation within the Division and/or through the allocation of additional resources.
 Essential expenditures will be factored into the institutional revenue and expenditure projections as a priority funding issue.

 Each Vice President in collaboration with the Budget Office has budgetary position control responsibility for the staff position base.
 Primary responsibility for the faculty position base resides in Academic Affairs.
 During the course of a fiscal year, actions may occur which result in permanent changes to the university faculty and staff position base.
 All permanent changes to both the faculty and staff position bases require approval by the President.